Company Culture in Real Estate: The Ultimate Competitive Edge for 2026

 • Add a “culture fit” score to your hiring rubric, weighted as heavily as production history.

-• Reinforce early wins: Celebrate when a new agent embodies a team value in their first 30 days.
+• Reinforce early wins: celebrate when a new agent embodies a team value in their first 30 days.

 3. Clear expectations and visibility into performance